Hello, I’m Juliana. I’m an artist exploring how sensory engagement can nurture holistic wellbeing and emotional connection.

-In 2021, my senses fell silent.
-I lost my ability to smell and taste for two years, an experience that reshaped my relationship with the world.
-Searching for healing, I turned to my other senses and discovered the therapeutic power of clay.
-The moment I touched it, I felt its meditative strength reigniting my creative spirit and the profound joy of working with my hands.
+In search of grounding, I turned to my other senses and discovered the therapeutic power of clay.
+The moment I touched it, something shifted.
+Its meditative strength rekindled my creative spirit and reminded me of the deep joy in working with my hands.

 Features